 Arranging the funeral:

 - You can arrange the funeral with us by telephone, video conference or in person.

 - Please call us first.
 We will make an appointment for you to visit and ask that a maximum of 2 people attend at any one time to ensure that safe social distancing can be practised.

-- You are required to wear a face mask at all times and use hand sanitiser when entering and exiting the building.
+- We request that you wear a face covering at all times and use hand sanitiser when entering and exiting the building.